fbpx

 Variable-rate mortgages depend on the mortgage spread – a fixed percentage of interest – offered by the bank you borrow from.
 Currently, the mortgage spread is sitting around 0.85 percent for the majority of financial institutions.

-Mortgages in Portugal typically reach up to 70 percent for non-residents, so customers should budget to have around 30 percent of the purchase price within easy reach, plus the cost of taxes and fees on top of this.
-The monthly payments on a variable-rate mortgage fluctuate over time depending on the indexer (Euribor), which can be defined as three, six, and 12 months as of May 2023.
+A variable-rate mortgage in Portugal for non-residents typically reaches up to 70 percent, so customers should budget to have around 30 percent of the purchase price within easy reach, plus the cost of taxes and fees on top of this.
+The monthly payments on a variable-rate mortgage fluctuate over time depending on the indexer (Euribor) and your variable-rate mortgage period, which can be between three, six, and 12 months.
+Over the repayment period, the monthly payments on variable-rate mortgages are usually revised.
+Also, you will be charged 0.5 percent on the repaid capital if you decide on early repayment.

 Mortgages in Portugal for retirees